 Culture Land: Other races consider land siren more dangerous than their sea counterparts because of their ability to walk amid the cities and towns of inland countries without being detected; for good reason.
 They integrate into society well, though disappearances - due to the siren's songspell and their feeding - are common wherever they dwell.

-Land siren are solitary creatures, and often come together with other siren only to reproduce; few truly pairbond, and most only stay together to raise children until they are able to feed on their own.
+Land siren are solitary creatures, and often come together with other siren only to reproduce; few marry and fewer truly pairbond, with most only staying together to raise children until they are able to feed on their own.
 Some may pairbond with other species, though this is rarer, and looked down upon by siren of both types.

 Sea: Sea siren live in small groups, and are much more social than their land counterparts; they build small civilizations on scattered islands or beneath the ocean, and may help one another in luring prey to feed upon.
 However, as a whole they are less common than land siren due to lack of easily available food.